 The exchange of foreign currencies has been a pastime of traders since the widespread adoption of the gold standard during the late 19th century.
 Determining a currency's worth in relation to gold established a standardised manner of valuation.
 In time, hedgers and speculators alike were able to swap currencies in an attempt to realise profit or preserve wealth.

-Bitcoin and other cryptocurrencies have been touted as the future of money.
+Bitcoin and other digital assets have been touted as the future of money.
 While that may or may not eventually be the case, the traditional global financial system remains the benchmark of value and stability when it comes to commerce.

 Before deciding to trade BTC or forex pairs, it is important to understand the contrast in size of each market.
 Typically, the larger the market, the greater liquidity, depth and stability.
 This is certainly true in the case of BTC and forex.